Many retailers are being forced by their vendors to sell high-priced products at low-margin right now for a variety of reasons.

 I thought about that when I was interviewed about selling low-margin automatic pool cleaners.

-Admit it, the first reason you keep selling your high-margin products is because it is easier and more profitable.
+Admit it, the first reason you keep selling your high-margin products is that it is easier and more profitable.

 Wouldn’t you want everyone to get that having-to-clean monkey off their back?